lisaloudness/Blas/README.md

 ### Features to Implement in the Future

+- **Security Features**
+   - Currently the website has very poor security features.
+To keep usernames and passwords simple during the build process, input requirements were kept short and simple.
+In future deployments I would enhance the password security to minimum of 10 characters, to include letters and numbers.

 - **Comments Section**
      - This feature would have been used to allow users to comment on each others recipes and provide feedback to the author and future users.